pantelis/aiml-common/lectures/cnn/cnn-arch/_index.md

   </tr>
 </table>

 In general though in practice we are dealing with **volumes** due to the multiple feature maps & kernels  involved.
 Its important to understand the figure below.
 Its a direct extension to the single feature map figure above.
-The difference is that each neuron in each feature map of layer $l$ is connected to all neurons of the corresponding receptive field of layer $l-1$ just as before but now these connections extend to all feature maps of layer $l-1$. in other words we connect each neuron in the feature map of layer $l$ to the corresponding receptive volume (3D array) of neurons in the layer below.
+The difference is that each neuron in each feature map of layer $l$ is connected to all neurons of the corresponding receptive field of layer $l-1$ just as before but now these connections extend to all feature maps of layer $l-1$. **In other words we connect each neuron in the feature map of layer $l$ to the corresponding receptive volume (3D array) of neurons in the layer below.**

 In the class we will go through the example below.

 ![2d-convolution-example](images/2d-convolution-example.png#center)

 There are two steps involved.
 Notice that the number of input feature maps is $M_{l-1} = 2$, while the number of output feature maps is $M_{l}=3$.
-We therefore have three filters of spatial dimension $[3x3]$ and depth dimension of 2.
+We therefore have three filters of spatial dimension $[height, width]=[3 \times 3]$ and depth dimension of 2.
 In the first step each of the three filters generates a correlation result for each of the 2 input feature maps.

 $z(i,j) = \sum_u^{height} \sum_v^{width} x(i+u, j+v) w(u,v)$